learn-co-students/SENG-LIVE-092021/phase-3/02-OO-ruby-pt1/pizza_maker/README.md

 For this exercise, the goal is to create a Pizza class

-1. Create a pizza class and practice initializing new instances through binding.pry
+1. Refactor the application to using classes and object orientation by implementing a Pizza class.
-2. Define an 'initialize' method that sets the attributes: name, ingredients and desc using instance variables.
+2. A new pizza instance can be initialized with the following attributes: name, toppings and desc.
+3. Refactor code in `cli.rb` to using the class by replacing the pizza hash with a new instance of Pizza, passing in the given values entered by the user.
-3. While in pry, create a new pizza instance with a name, ingredients and desc attribute.
-Run the `.name` method on this new instance.
+3. Add a `binding.pry` after the new pizza instance and run the `.name` method on the object.
 What is the result?
-Discuss why this is happening and come up with how to solve the current result.(Write out the method, without using a macro)
+Discuss why this is happening and come up with how to solve the current result, what is missing?
-4. What type of method is this and why is it necessary?
-Now create a setter for the name attribute.
-5. Writing a setter and getter method for each attribute can create a lot of code bloat.
-Let's refactor these two methods using a macro method that will produce both the setter and getter methods with 1 line of code.
+4. Create an instance method in the Pizza class `#details` that will print the name, toppings and desc of the instance the method is invoked upon.